appbaseio/Docs/src/scalr/javascript/api-reference.md

 ### search()

 Search for matching documents in a type.
 It's a convenience method for ElasticSearch's ``/_search`` endpoint.
+For subscribing to realtime updates on the search query, check out ``searchStream()``.

 ```js
 appbaseRef.search({